SeanVenz/codechum/Lesson4/Topic50.md

 In this example, the event handling function is defined to prevent the default form submission behavior and log a message when the form is submitted. **`event.preventDefault();`** Within the event handling function, we call the preventDefault() method on the event object.
 This method prevents the default form submission behavior, which typically results in the page being refreshed or redirected.
 By calling `preventDefault()`, we can stop this default behavior from happening.

-## More Examples

-Here are a few more examples of event handling functions to demonstrate their usage:

-Here are a few more examples of event handling functions that require the event as an argument:

 ### Example: Click Event

 ```javascript